gillespilon/machine_learning/machine_learning.md

 - Each row represents one flower
 - Each column represent one of the four measurements

-How do we describe a dataset using Machine Learning terminology?
+How do we describe a dataset using machine learning terminology?

 - Each row is an observation (sample, example, instance, record)
 - Each column is a feature (predictor, attribute, independent variable, input, regressor, covariate)